 But it is pretty easy to reach Corcovado Train Station by public transportation and the region is quite safe during busy hours.
 In addition, the closest bus stop is just across the street.

-Access to Corcovado Mountain by official vans
+Access to Christ the Redeemer by official vans

 Paineiras-Corcovado Consortium vans are the only ones allowed to go to the top from the Visitors Center at Estrada das Paineiras.